c-bata/pym/README.md

 And `pyenv-virtualenv` is too difficult for me.
 I want a more simple interpreter management tool.

-`pymanage` just offers following functions.
+`pym` just offers following functions.

 - Installing specified version's python interpreter to under `/opt`
 - Create symlink to `/usr/local/bin`